irondrive/andromeda-server/README.md

 Andromeda is a self-hostable cloud file storage solution.
 This repository contains the backend server.
 It is a pure-PHP REST-ish transactional API divided into a reusable core framework and component "apps" which implement the actual API calls.

 ### Core Framework
 The framework is independent of the apps built for Andromeda and can be used for other projects.
 The core principally provides safe input/output handling and formatting, error handling and logging, and an object-oriented transactional database abstraction.
-The related "server" app is used for server configuration, enabling/disabling apps, and other core-specific tasks.
+The related "core" app is used for server configuration, enabling/disabling apps, and other core-specific tasks.

 The framework can log accesses and errors to the database, or to log files if a data directory is configured.
 It also allows setting up outgoing email configurations that may be used by apps.